puppetlabs/puppet-docs/source/facter/3.6/custom_facts.md

 ## Configuring facts

-Facts have a few properties that you can use to customize how facts are evaluated.
+Facts have a few properties that you can use to customize how they are evaluated.

 ### Confining facts